NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 Start from an existing config (Duplicate and modify)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also copy an existing configuration and modify it as desired.
+You can copy an existing configuration and modify it as desired.
 Click on the existing configuration in the table on the **WRF Configs** tab to open the **Edit WRF Configuration** window.
 Click the **Duplicate** button at the bottom of the window.
-The title of the window should change to **Create WRF Configuration** and the *Name* value will change to the original configuration name with *_copy* added to the end.
+The title of the window should change to **Create WRF Configuration** and the *Name* value will change to the original configuration name with *"_copy"* added to the end.
 Edit the settings described in the :ref:`ui_model_config_gui` section.
-Be sure to change the Name and Description values.
+Be sure to change the *Name* and *Description* values.
 Click **Save** when finished and the new configuration will appear in the table on the **WRF Configs** tab.

 .. _ui_update_existing_config: